 Much has changed since then.
 Today the power industry is one of the fundamental industrial branches that supplies mankind with heating and energy.
 Social and economic development of states, household and industrial activity of people are directly connected with energy consumption.
 The largest energy-producing countries are China and the United States, that produce 24% and 18% of the world's electricity respectively.
-Russia, India, and Japan produce four times less than the above mentioned countries.
+CIS Countries, India, and Japan produce four times less than the above mentioned countries.

 The energy industry is actively developing.
 Inexpensive and renewable sources of electric power like solar energy, wind, and water are successfully being used in many countries.
 This contributes to reducing a negative impact of the industry on our planet's ecology and a certain reduction in the cost of electricity by not using expensive natural resources, such as oil and gas.

 Nevertheless, the main volumes of electricity are generated in traditional enterprises, which are: